Princeton-CDH/annotorious-sas-storage/README.md

 This project uses ESLint to manage code style and enforce consistency.

-If you are using VSCode, your client should pick up the settings from `.vscode/settings.json`, which specify that ESLint will auto-fix any style errors on saving a file.
+If you are using VSCode, you will need to install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+Then, your editor should pick up the settings from `.vscode/settings.json`, which specify that ESLint will auto-fix any style errors on saving a file.

 You may also use the following scripts to check for and fix linter errors: